Huegoxaga/notes/theory/ml.md

   - The softmax function is used to calculation possibilities of each result for image recogition so possibilities of all possible answers add up to 1.
   - The cost function in CNNs is called loss function, cross-entropy formula is frequenly used.

-## Steps for a Machine Learning Project
+## Steps of a Machine Learning Project

 ### Data Preprocessing